ludavid15/myblog/myapp/src/posts/propulsion-roadmap.md

 Propulsion systems under this umbrella subdivide into two categories:

-1. **Electrostatic** thrusters create a static electric field and accelerate particles from high field potential to low field potential.
+1.**Electrostatic** thrusters create a static electric field and accelerate particles from high field potential to low field potential.
 Gridded ion thrusters and electrosprays use this method.

-2. **Electromagnetic** thrusters create a combined electromagnetic field.
+2.**Electromagnetic** thrusters create a combined electromagnetic field.
 Hall thrusters use this method.

 # Nozzle Propulsion